R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

 This is a set-up tutorial on how to invoke a simple JavaScript function using the React framework and the Conclave Cloud JS SDK.

-> This is a step-by-step walkthrough and uses the [Hello Conclave Cloud project](https://github.com/R3Conclave/ccl-sample-conclavepass).
+> This is a step-by-step walkthrough and uses the `Hello Conclave Cloud project` from the [Conclave Cloud Samples Repo](https://github.com/R3Conclave/conclave-cloud-samples/).
 > Once completed the User can invoke a conclave cloud function from the project ui.

 ## Prerequisites